E

 Generally, studio apartments are filled with multipurpose convertible furniture.
 But, our young owner wanted her tiny apartment to feel like a proper home, where she didn’t have to move or pull-out a single thing.
 So, opting for fixed furniture and clearly defined areas became a real design challenge for Paola Bagna and John Paul Coss.
 Paola and John managed to fit in such a tight space all the required functions by overlapping and slotting them together, either vertically or horizontally, using up every available inch.
 The outcome is a perfectly functional light-filled apartment with a great vibe.
 It was definitely worth it!

-Spamroom and John Paul Coss
+Spamroom e John Paul Coss

 Email: info@spamroom.net